 The Hugh and Virginia Capron Scholarship is created to encourage and support students who are preparing for an engineering degree while attending WSU.
-Students must be full-time freshmen students with a minimum 24 ACT score.
+Students must be full-time freshmen students.
 Students must demonstrate intent to study Pre-Engineering or Composites Engineering at Winona State University.
 Preference will be given to a student who demonstrates financial need through Winona State University’s Financial Aid Office.

-Each first-time recipient must be classified as a freshman with a minimum 24 ACT score and enrolled full-time at Winona State University.
+Each recipient must be classified as a freshman enrolled full-time at Winona State University.

 Each recipient must demonstrate intent to study pre-engineering or composites engineering at WSU.

 Preference should be given to a student who demonstrates financial need through WSU’s Financial Aid Office.